nagyist/tao-user-guide/src/the-basics/items/interaction-types/graphic-gap-interaction.md

 **Step 3:** Click the plus sign (+) within the gap match field as many times as is needed to create the correct number of answer slots.

-Each time the plus-sign is clicked, a slot will be created for a single associable answer.
-After the correct number of square-shaped slots is set up, they will need to be populated.
+Clicking the plus-sign creates a new slot for a single associable answer.
+After the correct number of square-shaped slots is set up, populate these.

 **Step 4:** Click anywhere on the first slot other than the trash can (clicking on that trash can icon will delete the slot).